sherkoo/sherkoo.github.io/_portfolio/jcpenney-cart-and-checkout/jcpenney-cart-and-checkout.md

 <div class="grid-6 grid-1-mobile">
   <h2>Problem Statement</h2>
-  <p>There are multiple stakeholders that have a voice for the cart and checkout experience leaving the customer as secondary.This has resulted in an experience with too many features for the user, and an unclear message/story to the user.
+  <p>There are multiple stakeholders that have a voice for the cart and checkout experience leaving the customer as secondary.
+This has resulted in an experience with too many features being added, and an unclear message/story to the user.
 As a result cart and checkout abandonment rate was increasing.
 Our mission was investigate, and increase checkout conversion.</p>
 </div>

 <!-- ![sdf](./portfolio/portfolio/jcpenney-cart-and-checkout/jcpenney-cart4.jpeg) -->